 PSERS is a cost-sharing multiple-employer retirement system comprised of a single defined benefit plan, PSERS Plan 2.
-PSERS was created by the 2004 legislature and became effective July 1, 2006.
+PSERS was created by the 2004 Legislature and became effective July 1, 2006.
 PSERS retirement benefit provisions have been established by Chapter 41.37 RCW and may be amended only by the State Legislature.

-PSERS Plan 2 membership includes full-time employees of a covered employer on or before July 1, 2006, who met at least one of the PSERS eligibility criteria, and elected membership during the election period of July 1, 2006, to September 30, 2006; and those full-time employees, hired on or after July 1, 2006, by a covered employer, that meet at least one of the PSERS eligibility criteria.
+PSERS Plan 2 membership includes PERS 2 or 3 employees of a covered employer before July 1, 2006, who met at least one of the PSERS eligibility criteria, and elected membership during the election period of July 1, 2006, to September 30, 2006; and those employees, hired on or after July 1, 2006 by a covered employer, that meet at least one of the PSERS eligibility criteria.